Frequently Asked Questions

 You will receive a confirmation email with the invoice and details of the purchase, including a delivery date that you have chosen.

 DOAs are an unfortunate occurrence, as I really hate to see corals die.
-If this does occur, I will need to see a clear picture of the dead coral within 4 hours of receiving your package.
+If this does occur, I will need to see a clear picture of the dead coral within 2 hours of receiving your package.
 Please do not use all blue lighting, use 10k or 14k settings for your pictures.
 Stressed out corals are not considered dead.
-However, if I see bleaching, rapid tissue necrosis or death of the coral I will give a store credit for the loss of the coral.
+However, if I see bleaching, rapid tissue necrosis or death of the coral I will give a store credit, replacement if available or refund for the loss of the coral.
 Shipping costs will not be refunded or covered due to any loss.

 We do our best to make frags at least 1” and have included pictures on the site for your reference.
 Upon request, I can send clear cell phone pictures of the exact frags you will be receiving.